Mohitsaroya/IceBreaker/README.md

 # EndWindow(StartWindow):

-Represents the ending window of the game, inheriting from StartWindow.
+It represents the ending window of the game, which is inherited from StartWindow.

 * __init__(self, title, width, height, scoreboard): Initializes an EndWindow object.
 * draw_scoreboard(self): Draws the scoreboard on the EndWindow.